Film/Television Camera Operator

 Few opportunities for film/television camera operators

-It is difficult to get paid, full-time work as a film/television camera operator due to the small size of the entertainment industry in New Zealand.
+It is difficult to get work as a film/television camera operator in New Zealand because the entertainment industry is small.

 Types of employers varied

 Camera operators may work independently, or for production companies or studios.
 They may work on:

 - television productions